The Potala,and the Tibetan cityaround it.

 Pilgrims, prayer wheels.

-Barkhor is the kora, the pilgrimage circuit, around the Jokhang Temple.
-Clockwise, always.
+Barkhor is the kora, the pilgrimage circuit around the Jokhang Temple.
+Always clockwise.
 We walk it slowly in the late afternoon when the air is gold and the local circumambulators are out, prayer wheels turning, beads in hand.
 The point is not to be looked at; the point is to be walking among.

 Drepung at sunset